Abdulkhadir63/backblaze-aws-lakehouse/README.md

 # 2. 🔄 From Historical Backfill to an Event-Driven Pipeline

-Before looking at individual AWS services, the most important thing to understand is **how this project operates over time**.

-This project does not start as an event-driven pipeline on day one.

-It starts with a historical backfill.
+This Project starts with a historical backfill.

 After the historical data has been loaded, the project changes into an event-driven incremental pipeline that processes new Backblaze CSV files as they arrive.